Immunization Frequently Asked Questions (FAQ’s)

 Clinical Nursing Student FAQ’s

 Yes.
-You can complete required items with a licensed provider of your choice or call the student health center at (202) 687-2200 option 2 to schedule an appointment.
+You can complete required items with a licensed provider of your choice or call the student health center at (202) 687-2200.

 Can I complete the urine drug screen required by the Georgetown University Nursing School through Student Health?